script-doodle/termux-biometric/README.md

 **2. Termux and Termux:API Installed**

-Make sure you have Termux and Termux:API installed on your Android device.
+Make sure you have Termux and Termux: API installed on your Android device.
 You can download and install them from the [Google Play Store](https://play.google.com/store/apps/details?id=com.termux) or the [F-Droid](https://f-droid.org/en/packages/com.termux/) repository (recommend).

 </br>